MADUBOIS0/PAM-Providers/How-To-Import.md

-Simply go to AnyIdentity Templates page.
+Simply go to Custom PAM provider templates page.
-_Administration/PrivilegedAccess/Provider/AnyIdentityTemplates_
+_Administration/PrivilegedAccess/Provider/Custom PAM provider templates_
  - Click the import button in the right corner
  - Select the .json file
  - Save the provider

-You can now create providers and accounts using your new type in the AnyIdentity section
+You can now create providers and accounts using your new type in the custom section